Glycolic acid serum is readily becoming the most cult-favorite acid that is secretly transformative in skincare routines around the world.

 - Benzoyl Peroxide

-These combos may irritate your skin unless staggered across your routine.
+These combination may be irritating to your skin unless you space them out over your routine.

 Common Myths About Glycolic Acid Serum